IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 		- doesn't explain why Apostasy wants his powers - to also get to Nexida?
 	- Prophecy: you will find him in the place of fire
 - Mother (Annalise)
+	- Once the Queen of Thieves in Kevara Arda
 	- Toby's powers actually came from her - passed her powers onto toby to protect him (from what), losing her mind in the process
 	- related/necessary to find Nexida, or to the council - she worked for them?
 	- wants / motives ? was a whirlwind adventurer or thief?